Pareto Low-Rank Adapters: Efficient Multi-Task Learning with Preferences: Experiments

 \subsection{Multi-Label Classification}

-First, we test the effectiveness of \palora on \multimnist, a digit classification dataset based on \mnist and use a LeNet architecture \citep{Lecun_Bottou_Bengio_etal_1998}, trained for 10 epochs. \palora augments the original shared-bottom model with task-specific low-rank adapters, per task and per layer. \autoref{fig:multimnist} presents the results for a combination of scaling $\alpha$ and annealing temperature set via a held-out validation dataset, as outlined in \autoref{fig:ablation_on_full_multimnist_acc_val} of the appendix.
+First, we test the effectiveness of \palora on \multimnist, a digit classification dataset based on \mnist and use a LeNet architecture \citep{Lecun_Bottou_Bengio_etal_1998}, trained for 10 epochs, and present the results in \autoref{fig:multimnist}.
 Compared to standard MTL approaches that result in a single point in objective space, \pfl methodologies discover a subspace of solutions, parameterized by the user preference $\bm{\lambda}$ in \autoref{eq:lora output}.
 We use rank $r=1$, resulting in $12.5\%$ additional trainable parameters compared to the base multi-task model, i.e., the scatter points in the plot.
 In contrast, \pamal \citep{dimitriadis2023pareto} doubles the trainable parameters, PHN \citep{Navon_Shamsian_Fetaya_etal_2021} requires $~\times 100$ memory overhead and COSMOS \citep{Ruchte_Grabocka_2021a} has low hypervolume.
-More details can be found in the appendix.
-Overall, our method achieves superior performance compared to other PFL methods, while requiring far less parameters. \looseness=-1
+Overall, our method achieves superior performance compared to other PFL methods, while requiring far less parameters, and showing that even a rank of $r=1$ suffices to cover the Pareto Front. \looseness=-1